mlcommons/modelbench/docs/plugins.md

 ## In your own package

 ModelGauge also supports distributing your plugin in its own package.
-Lets assume you want to call it `mycoolplugins`.
+Lets assume you want to call it `mycoolplugin`.
 Using this guide, if someone wanted to use your plugins, they could do so with the following commands:

 ```
 pip install modelgauge
-pip install mycoolplugins
+pip install mycoolplugin
 ```

-Now any runs of ModelGauge will automatically discover every plugin you wrote in `mycoolplugins`.
-Furthermore, other plugin writers can import your plugins just like they were written in core ModelGauge.
+Now any runs of ModelGauge will automatically discover every module you wrote in `mycoolplugin`.
+Furthermore, other plugin writers can import your plugin just like they were written in core ModelGauge.
 To make this magic work:

 1. In your package, recreate the `modelgauge/<namespace>` directory structure.
 1. Do **NOT** create any `__init__.py` files in those directories.
 The absence of those files tells python these are namespaces.